1619 W. 63rd Street,

 In 1936, Warner Brothers, which ran the theatre from the 1930’s into the 1950’s, had the theatre completely remodeled in Art Moderne style by the firm of Pereira & Pereira.
 After a brief closure, it reopened, renamed the Ogden Theatre, with movies only on September 9, 1936 with Ross Alexander in “Brides Are Like That”.

-It remained in operation until 1961, and was demolished in the summer of 1962.
+It remained in operation until 1961, and was demolished in July 1962.

 Just login to your account and subscribe to this theater.